keshavbararia/keshavbararia-langgraph-MAT496/README.md

 **Learnings:**

 Learned to download studio and use it to visualize and test graphs.
 Learned how LangSmith studio is used to track workflow steps.

 **Changes:**

 Changed simple.py to add an extra node and changed its probability to 33% from 50% due to an extra node.
 The new node had the state of "bored".
 Asked agent graph to multiply 10 and 2 thus performing a multiplication.

 Code files: https://github.com/keshavbararia/keshavbararia-langgraph-MAT496/tree/main/Module1/Studio

+### MODULE 1 - VIDEO 4

+**Learnings:**

+I learned how to a simple chain in LangGraph works by taking chat messages as the state.
+I also learned how to bind tools to a chat model so it can make function calls automatically.

+**Changes:**

+Changed the messages to know about the best place to see Indian architecture instead of orcas in USA.
+Changed the multiplication tool to perform addition instead.